 The USS Astoria (CL-90), a light cruiser, served during World War II.
 Many components on the ship included asbestos, which caused harmful exposure in service members.
 As a result, U.S. Navy veterans have some of the highest rates of mesothelioma in the country.

 The light cruiser USS Astoria was named after the previous USS Astoria, CA-34, a heavy cruiser lost in 1942 during the Battle of Savo Island.
 The Astoria belonged to the Cleveland class of Navy cruisers.

 The Cleveland class included twenty-seven completed light cruisers — the largest class of light cruisers — that were designed to be faster, go farther, and have better anti-aircraft weapons than previous classes.

 The Astoria was laid down September 6, 1941, at the William Cramp & Sons Shipbuilding Company in Philadelphia and launched in 1943.
 She was commissioned May 17, 1944, under Captain George Carroll Dyer at the Philadelphia Naval Shipyard.

 The cruiser was 610 feet long, displaced 14,358 tons at capacity, and could travel 11,000 nautical miles with a complement of 1,255 officers and enlisted men.
 She was powered by steam boilers and propelled by geared turbines, some of the onboard equipment that saw the heaviest use of asbestos.

 Service in World War II

-The USS Astoria was built for World War II and it was in this war that she earned her battle stars.
-After shakedown training in Bermuda and subsequent upgrades, the Astoria traveled through the Panama Canal, to San Diego, and then to Pearl Harbor in Hawaii before deploying to Pacific Theater of the war, joining the Fast Carrier Task Force.
+The USS Astoria was built for World War II, and it was in this war, she earned her battle stars.
+After shakedown training in Bermuda and subsequent upgrades, the Astoria traveled through the Panama Canal, San Diego, and Pearl Harbor in Hawaii before deploying to the Pacific Theater of the war, joining the Fast Carrier Task Force.